AMDmi3/opening_hours.js/README.md

 * [James Badger](https://github.com/openfirmware)  (Add Canadian national, provincial public holidays and fixed Russian localization)
 * [Zgarbul Andrey](https://github.com/burrbull)    (Ukrainian localization and public holidays for Ukraine)
 * [Blaž Lorger](https://github.com/blorger)        (public holidays for Slovenian)

-## How to contribute ##

-You can contribute in the usual manner as known from GitHub.
-Just fork, change and make a pull request.

-### Translating ###

-Translations can be made in the file [js/i18n-resources.js](/js/i18n-resources.js).
-Just copy the whole English block, change the language code to the new one you are adding and make your translation.
-You can open the [demo.html](/demo.html) to see the result of your work.
-To complete your localization add the translated language name to the other languages.

-Note that this resource file does also provide the localization for the [opening\_hours\_map][].
-This can also be tested by cloning the project and linking your modified opening_hours.js working copy to the opening_hours.js directory (after renaming it) inside the opening_hours_map project.

-After you are done, just push your commits and make a pull request.

-### Core code ###

-Note that there is a git pre-commit hook used to run and compare the test framework before each commit.
-To activate the hook, run:

-    ./hooks/link_hooks

 ## Credits ##